 The Herodion Hotel is located in the heart of historic Athens near the Acropolis in the convenient and archaeologically rich Plaka neighborhood.
 Its proximity to the Acropolis (400 meters) and the new Acropolis Museum (100 meters) places the hotel close to the city’s most popular areas for restaurants, bars and tourist attractions.

-On the surface, this prime location is the main draw for people who stay at the Herodion Hotel as it was for us.
+On the surface, this prime location is the main draw for people who want to visit the best archaeological sites and museums in Athens.
 But once we walked through the doors and into the hotel’s well-appointed lobby, we knew that the boutique hotel offered more than a prime location.

 As avid food travelers, the hotel’s food program impressed us, starting with our breakfast, continuing with lunch and ending at the bar.
 When it comes to hotel food, we have learned to manage our expectations.
 The food at the Herodion exceeded them.